The black paper of quantum cryptography: real implementation problems: Abstract

 \section{Abstract}

-The fact that the laws of physics play a role in the security of quantum key distribution (QKD) has often been misunderstood, as if the security of QKD would be based \textit{only} of the laws of physics.
-The history of practical QKD demonstrates how misleading such a stance may be.
-An assessment of the latest developments shows that no threat seems unredeemable (in principle, QKD can be made secure) but that any specific implementation will always include some elements of trust.
-This leads us to guess that the field is going to split in two directions: those who pursue really practical devices may have to moderate their security claims; those who pursue ultimate security may have to suspend their claims of usefulness.
+The laws of physics play a crucial role in the security of quantum key distribution (QKD).
+This fact has often been misunderstood as if the security of QKD would be based \textit{only} on the laws of physics.
+As the experts know well, things are more subtle.
+We review the progresses in practical QKD focusing on (I) the elements of trust that are common to classical and quantum implementations of key distribution; and (II) some threats to security that have been highlighted recently, none of which is unredeemable (i.e., in principle QKD can be made secure).
+This leads us to guess that the field, similar to non-quantum modern cryptography, is going to split in two directions: those who pursue practical devices may have to moderate their security claims; those who pursue ultimate security may have to suspend their claims of usefulness.